-MPEG-2 audio AAC (ISO/IEC IS 13818-7) is a non-backward-compatible, very high-quality audio coding standard for 1-48 channels at sampling rates of 8-96 kHz, with multi-channel, multi-lingual, and multi-program capabilities.
+MPEG-2 audio AAC [29] is a non-backward-compatible, very high-quality audio coding standard for 1 to 48 channels at sampling rates of 8 to 96 kHz, with multi-channel, multi-lingual, and multi-program capabilities.
 Three profiles of AAC provide varying levels of coding complexity and scalability.